grumpyjames/slippymap/rewriting_slippy_map_part_two.md

 ### A generic tiling function in elm

-As far as I know, all the popular web mapping solutions are underpinned by a collection of tiles.
-The map of the globe (usually in a
-[web mercator projection](https://en.wikipedia.org/wiki/Web_Mercator))
-is split into a number of square tiles, the precise number depending on how closely we're looking at the map.
+Typically in map applications, the world (as represented by a [web mercator projection](https://en.wikipedia.org/wiki/Web_Mercator)) is split into a number of square tiles, the precise number depending on how closely we're looking at the map.

-Typically each tile is a separate image (although there are movements towards serving vector information and rendering to SVG, this is far too modern for my tiny brain so I will deny their existence for now) - drawing a large map usually means requesting several images and tiling them.
+Each tile is a separate image (although there are movements towards serving vector information and rendering to SVG, this is far too modern for my tiny brain so I will deny their existence for now) - drawing a large map usually means requesting several images and tiling them.